MhLiao/DB/README.md

 ### Evaluate the performance
 Note that we do not provide all the protocols for all benchmarks for simplification.
 The embedded evaluation protocol in the code is modified from the protocol of ICDAR 2015 dataset while support arbitrary-shape polygons.
 It almost produces the same results as the pascal evaluation protocol in Total-Text dataset.

+The `img651.jpg` in the test set of Total-Text contains exif info for a 90° rotation thus the gt does not match the image.
+You should read and re-write this image to get normal results.
+The converted image is also provided in the dataset links.

 The following command can re-implement the results in the paper:

 ```